ENCYCLOPEDIC ENTRY

 Industrial Applications

-Finally, biomimicry may guide engineers to develop ways for machinery to better withstand heat, toxicity, or intense pressure.
+Finally, biomimicry may guide engineers to develop ways for to better withstand heat, toxicity, or intense pressure.

 SMS deposits can be material left over from collapsed chimneys or even chimneys themselves.
 They contain metals such as copper, iron, zinc, lead, silver, and gold.
-These metals are valuable for human industry and can be sold for high prices.
+These metals are for human and can be sold for high prices.

 The waters surrounding Papua New Guinea in the South Pacific are rich in SMS deposits.
 The world’s first major SMS mining operation is expected to begin extraction in this area by 2017.